RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 1. Create or add a SAML integration app for the service provider Redis Cloud.

 1. Create a custom SAML attribute called **redisAccountMapping** in the service provider app.
+This attribute lets you map a user to multiple Redis Cloud accounts and roles as a comma-separated list.

 1. Set up any additional configuration required by your identity provider to ensure you can configure the **redisAccountMapping** attribute for SAML users.